cunger/launch/notes/style-before-content/html.md

+HTML specifies content, i.e. information and structure, while CSS specifies the appearance of that content.

-the basic building block is the _element_
+The basic building block in HTML is the _element_.
+The root element is `html`.

-root element: `html`

 > Every element in web design is a rectangular box.

-semantic elements means using elements that describe the type of content and structure, independent of their appearance.
+Semantic elements means using elements that describe the type of content and structure, independent of their appearance.
+For example:

-...

 * `strong` for marking an element as important
 * `em` for emphasizing an element (e.g. `We have to act <em>now</em>!`)